nfisher1226/rsutils/README.md

 ## Building
 Each utility resides inside it's own subdirectory and can be built independently.
-To build a single utility, cd to the corresponding subdirectory and issue the standard "make && make install", adjusting paths as needed using the following variables:
+To build a single utility, cd to the corresponding subdirectory and issue the standard `make && make install`, adjusting paths as needed using the following variables:
 * PREFIX: defaults to splitting between / and /usr
 * BINDIR: defaults to $PREFIX/bin and $PREFIX/sbin